Last updated: 02/20/2019

 Those suffering with food addiction, who seek treatment may or may not experience weight loss.
 Similar to addictions such as drugs or alcohol, food addictions affect chemical reactions in the brain triggered by certain behaviors.
-According to the Food Addiction Institute, this can cause a dependency on food items such as sugars or other sweets, salty foods, or excessively fatty foods, and can easily lead to the affected becoming over-weight or even obese.
+This can cause a dependency on food items such as sugars or other sweets, salty foods, or excessively fatty foods, and can easily lead to the affected becoming over-weight or even obese.

 Will I Lose Weight?